 How To Gain Up To 10lbs Of Lean Muscle In 8 Weeks

-Hi From Michael, creator of the number one fat loss program, HIIT MAX™, with 85,000 copies sold.
+Hi From Michael, the creator of the number one fat loss program, HIIT MAX™, with 85,000 copies sold.

 This video and blog post is for hard gainers, looking for lean muscle gains, or anyone who wants to gain lean muscle really quickly.